-Welcome to the leadership learning pathway for frontline workers in Scotland’s social services.
+Leadership learning pathway for frontline workers in Scotland’s social services.

 This leadership learning pathway will help you find tools and resources relevant to your work in frontline practice.
 Please use this resource flexibly and make it work for you.
-For example, if you aspire to be a manager, you may also wish to explore the leadership pathway for managers.
+For example, if you aim to be a manager, you may also wish to explore the leadership pathway for managers.

 Before getting started, take some time to think about what you want to achieve by developing your leadership skills and how you would like to develop as a leader.
 We've provided some questions to help you plan your pathway.